• Skip to primary navigation

 PTC thermistors have a sharp rise in resistance with temperature.
 NTC thermistors have more linearity.

-Because of their steep temperature-resistance curves, PTC thermistors can monitor temperature limits and actuate a fan when temperature is high enough.
-PTC thermistors can connect in series and when functioning as temperature sensors can monitor several hot spots.
+Because of their steep temperature-resistance curves, PTC thermistors can monitor temperature limits and actuate a fan when the temperature is high enough.
+PTC thermistors can connect in series and, when functioning as temperature sensors, can monitor several hot spots.
 When a PTC sensor in a series connection exceeds the specified limit temperature, it switches the circuit to the high-ohmic state.
-As an example, this action can be used in notebooks to monitor the main processor, the graphics processor and any other heat-emitting components using SMD PTC sensors.
+For example, this action can be used in notebooks to monitor the main processor, the graphics processor, and any other heat-emitting components using SMD PTC sensors.

 Another application of PTC sensors is in the thermal monitoring of motor windings.
 For example, some manufacturers offer special types of PTC sensors that can be easily integrated into the windings of three-phase motors.